GenderoFluidHelicopter/AuthMe/README.md

-AuthMe application
+AuthMe application for recognize people by their passports.
-Diploma work for NSU 2024
+Diploma work for NSU 2024.